Immersalab/Glint3D/ai/FOR_DEVELOPERS.md

 This makes it easy for both humans and AI to read, write, and process events in order, without needing a big or complex file format.

 We use this format because:
-- It’s easy to append new events as they happen.
+- It???s easy to append new events as they happen.
-- AI can quickly read and understand the task’s history without extra parsing.
+- AI can quickly read and understand the task???s history without extra parsing.
 - It keeps a clean, ordered timeline of what was done.
 - It makes resuming, auditing, and debugging tasks much simpler.